redhat-na-ssa/demo-ocp-ai-workloads/docs/NOTES.md

 [RHOAI Docs - Kueue](https://docs.redhat.com/en/documentation/red_hat_openshift_ai_self-managed/2.23/html/managing_openshift_ai/managing-workloads-with-kueue_kueue)

+Consider the following if using Kueue with OpenShift AI integrations.

 > [!IMPORTANT]
 > OpenShift AI 2.23 and earlier versions include an embedded Kueue component for managing distributed workloads.
 Starting with OpenShift AI 2.24, the embedded Kueue component will be deprecated and Kueue will be provided through Red Hat build of Kueue, which is installed and managed by the Red Hat build of Kueue Operator.
 >